 Scope

-This module describes the purpose of AIS as an aid to navigation and to shipping.
+This module provides a description of the purpose and operation of AIS, an overview of the different AIS units, and the use of AIS as an aid to navigation.
 Learning Objective

 To gain a basic understanding of the purpose of AIS in shipping safety and as an aid to navigation.